sflavelle/writing/Incompatible Time (AHiT)/Chapters/02 - Back Then/03 - The Spaceship.md

 "***The hooded girl.
 Do you two have some 'beef' with each other or something?***"

-*Oh, Mustache Girl.* "She's an Earth native.
+*Oh, he means Mu.* "She's an Earth native.
 She hates the Mafia."

 "***Wait- that's it?
 She put the planet through all* that *because she hated that Mafia Town?
 You're joking, right?***"